aniarybacka/aniarybacka.github.io/_posts/2015-01-10-Voice-and-Movement-Encounters.md

 </figure>

 <center>
-We meet everyday for a week in winter to improvise together.<br>
+Vocalist and dancer meeting everyday for a week to improvise together.<br>
 Voice and body, exploring different relations, distances and dynamics.<br>
 Movement and sound, completing and challenging each other<br>
  in beautiful and surprising journey